bodulic/CATS-rf/README.md

 # Citation

-CATS is an academic software distributed under the MIT license. if you use CATS, please cite the CATS preprint:
+CATS is an academic software distributed under the MIT license.
+Copyright © 2025 Kristian Bodulić if you use CATS, please cite the CATS preprint:

 (add reference)